-With the hard bit over, I’ve got more energy to admire the flora that survives in a pretty brutal environment.
+With the hard bit over, I’ve got more energy to admire the flora that survives in a pretty brutal environment on the slopes of Telescope Peak.
 Another massive bristlecone pine stands at the edge of the trail, looking like leaves might sprout in the next rain – but it may also have been dead for over a 100 years.

 Where there are no trees, an abundance of low-lying grasses and ground plants survive in the rocky landscape.